Overnight Vision Correction and Myopia Control

 At Lawrenceville Family Eyecare, we can treat myopia using various methods including three ways that can decrease myopia by 50 percent:

-- Special multifocal lenses: These lenses work in a similar way as ortho-k, however, they are worn during the day to correct myopia.
+- Special multifocal lenses: These lenses work in a similar way as ortho-k, but they are worn during the day to correct myopia.

 - Atropine 0.1% drops: These drops are used to dilate the eye and can also stop or slow the progression of myopia even more effectively than the above two methods by a mechanism not understood clearly.
 However, it is not a very popular method with parents and practitioners because of the side effects of the higher concentration of Atropine 0.1%.